nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

   * :ref:`fast_pair_input_device`
   * Fast Pair configurations of the :ref:`nrf_desktop` application

+.. rst-class:: wontfix v2-7-0 v2-6-1 v2-6-0 v2-5-3 v2-5-2 v2-5-1 v2-5-0 v2-4-3 v2-4-2 v2-4-1 v2-4-0 v2-3-0 v2-2-0 v2-1-4 v2-1-3 v2-1-2 v2-1-1 v2-1-0 v2-0-2 v2-0-1 v2-0-0 v1-9-2 v1-9-1 v1-9-0 v1-8-0 v1-7-1 v1-7-0 v1-6-1 v1-6-0 v1-5-2 v1-5-1 v1-5-0 v1-4-2 v1-4-1 v1-4-0 v1-3-2 v1-3-1 v1-3-0 v1-2-1 v1-2-0 v1-1-0 v1-0-0 v0-4-0 v0-3-0

+NCSDK-26669: Reconnection with HID devices that have privacy enabled may not work on Android 14 If an Android 14 device is disconnected from the HID device without user intervention through the Bluetooth UI from Android settings (for example, due to a connection timeout caused by the HID device rebooting), the device faces issues.
+  If the disconnection occurs in the same session as successful Bluetooth pairing and bonding, the smartphone will not be able to automatically reconnect to the HID device.
+  This limitation affects both background reconnection and explicit user attempts through the Bluetooth settings.
+  See the following list of affected samples and applications:

+  * :ref:`peripheral_hids_mouse`
+  * :ref:`fast_pair_input_device`
+  * Fast Pair configurations of the :ref:`nrf_desktop` application

+  **Workaround** After successful Bluetooth pairing and bonding, manually disconnect the Android device using the Bluetooth UI from Android settings, and then reconnect to the HID device.

 .. rst-class:: v2-4-3 v2-4-2 v2-4-1 v2-4-0 v2-3-0 v2-2-0 v2-1-4 v2-1-3 v2-1-2 v2-1-1 v2-1-0 v2-0-2 v2-0-1 v2-0-0

 NCSDK-18518: Cannot build peripheral UART and peripheral LBS samples for the nRF52810 and nRF52811 devices with the Zephyr Bluetooth LE Controller